ianfhunter/GNOLL/doc/JOSS/paper.md

 # Related Reading

 There are not many publications that specifically discuss dice notation.
 The most prominent papers are named `ROLL`[@ROLL] and `TROLL` [@TROLL].
-To distinguish this research and still pay homage to the original work, GNOLL is a recursive acronym expanded from `GNOLL's Not *OLL`.
+To distinguish this research and still pay homage to the original work, GNOLL is a recursive acronym expanded from "GNOLL's Not *OLL".
 The reason for its distinction is that `GNOLL`'s notation is focused on real-world gaming usage of dice notation, whereas `ROLL` and `TROLL` are notations targetted at statistics research.

 # Example Notation